mpv-player/mpv/DOCS/man/options.rst

     The option variants ``--vf-add``, ``--vf-pre``, ``--vf-del`` and ``--vf-clr`` exist to modify a previously specified list, but you should not need these for typical use.

-``--no-video``
-    Do not play video.
-With some demuxers this may not work.
-In those cases you can try ``--vo=null`` instead.

-    mpv will try to download the audio only if media is streamed with youtube-dl, because it saves bandwidth.
-This is done by setting the ytdl_format to "bestaudio/best" in the ytdl_hook.lua script.

 ``--untimed``
     Do not sleep when outputting video frames.
 Useful for benchmarks when used